approov/quickstart-ios-objectivec-nsurlsession/SECRETS-PROTECTION.md

 ```

 ## HANDLING REJECTIONS
-If the app is not recognized as being valid by Approov then the `NSError` variable is returned from the network request and the API call is not completed.
+If the app is not recognized as being valid by Approov then an exception is thrown on the network request and the API call is not completed.
 The secret value will never be communicated to the app in this case.

+Your app can query the `NSError *` provided to a completion handler.
+The key `userInfo.type` provides the type of error and may be `general`, `network` or `rejection`.
+If the type is `network` then this indicates a temporaryy networking related error and a user initiated retry capability in the app should be provided.

-Your app can query the `NSError` message and check if it contains an `ARC` key in its dictionary which should provide more information regarding a possible reason for the failure, as explained in [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code).
+If the `userInfo.type` is `rejection` then the `userInfo.rejectionARC` key should provide more information regarding a possible reason for the failure, as explained in [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code).
 It would be possible to provide more information about the status of the device without revealing any details to the user.

-If you wish to provide more direct feedback then enable the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature:
+If you wish to provide more direct feedback on a `rejection` then enable the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) feature:

 ```
 approov policy -setRejectionReasons on